runelite/plugin-hub/README.md

 tags=hint,gear,head
 plugins=com.example.HelmetCheckPlugin
  ```
- `support` is the URL you want players to use to leave feedback for your plugin0; you can just use your repository for that. `tags` will make it easier to find your plugin when searching for related words.
+ `support` is the URL you want players to use to leave feedback for your plugin; you can just use your repository for that. `tags` will make it easier to find your plugin when searching for related words.

  10. Optionally, you can add an icon to be displayed alongside with your plugin.
 Place a file with the name `icon.png` no larger than 48x72 px at the root of the repository.